-For the sake of full transparency to Stanford faculty and staff, the Stanford Canvas team has documented our concerns about the transition to the New Quizzes tool in Canvas, slated to take place in July 2024 (delayed from 2022).
+For the sake of full transparency to Stanford faculty and staff, the Stanford Canvas team has documented our concerns about the transition to the New Quizzes tool in Canvas.
 This document will be updated as the transition progresses and our concerns are addressed either by Instructure (the company that develops and maintains Canvas) or our own custom solutions.
 Please refer back to this document periodically to see updates.

 Transition Timeline May Be Disruptive

 Update: The enforcement date has been removed (originally July 2022, then delayed to July 2024), and institutions are allowed to decide when they want to make the transition.
 Instructure says the enforcement won't happen until after a large majority of institutions have made the transition (80% was mentioned, but not promised).
 Our major concern regarding timeline was alleviated by the removal of an enforcement date.
 However, this may become a concern again if Instructure changes this policy.

 There are also many (missing) features that are a high priority to Stanford schools and departments which are not even on the roadmap to be completed before the enforcement date (e.g., student analysis download, bulk file download).
 These omissions will leave some departments scrambling to find solutions other than Canvas for very important high-stakes activities and/or the Stanford Canvas team scrambling to create custom solutions.
 Instructure has given no rationale for why these important features have been given low priority.
 Considering the development of New Quizzes has been a long term development project, the Stanford Canvas team feels there should be no high-priority features that are dropped or unavailable by the enforcement date.

 Confusing User Experience